Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

 \subsection{\sys performance}

-We now evaluate the performance of \sys including runtime and memory footprint for workload generation at different scales.
-We show that \sys can greatly shorten the time to gather these graph workloads for simulation.
-We run the test on a Linux server with 4x Intel Xeon E7-8880v4 @ 2.2GHz, as well as 354 GiB DDR3 @ 1333MHz memory.
+We evaluate \sys in terms of runtime and memory footprint across scales.
+Results show that \sys significantly reduces the time required to collect graph workloads for simulation.
+Experiments are conducted on a Linux server with four Intel Xeon E7-8880 v4 processors (2.2 GHz) and 354 GiB of DDR3-1333 memory.

-We evaluated \sys across a wide range of GPU scales to assess how generation time grows with model and system size.
+We also evaluated \sys across a wide range of GPU scales to assess how generation time grows with model and system size.
 As shown in~\autoref{fig:runtime_memory_vs_npus}, runtime increases non-linearly due to the expanding parallel configuration space, yet \sys remains highly efficient.
 At 32K GPUs, it generates graphs for a 540B dense LLM in just 28 minutes.
 For more complex models like Mixtral-8x7B, with added expert parallelism, generation remains practical at around 50 minutes.
-Memory usage stays below 500MB in all cases.
-In contrast, real-system trace generation can take tens of minutes per node and scale to hours on large clusters.
+For a larger scale of 128K devices, for which to the best of our knowledge, no publicly accessible real-world system currently exists, \sys still generates the workload within hours while keeping memory usage below 400 MB in all cases.
+In contrast, real-system trace generation is expensive and slow.
+For instance, collecting an execution trace for training LLaMA-3.1-70B with 128 micro-batches on 32 H100 GPUs takes approximately \textbf{47 GPU-minutes}, whereas \sys synthesizes the corresponding workload in only \textbf{37 CPU-seconds}.
+Moreover, real-system traces require re-collection when the target system changes, as traces are inherently system-specific.
+In contrast, \sys provides a more generalized solution.
+Furthermore, access to the physical system required for trace collection may not always be feasible.